-110. Report, by June 30 of every even numbered year, describing the condition of the Veteran's Trust Fund, the fund's projected revenues and expenditures, and any program changes implemented since the biennial budget affecting fund revenues and expenditures [s.
-45.03(13)(p)].
+- 123. Report, by September 15 of every even numbered year, describing the condition of the Veteran's Trust Fund, the fund's projected revenues and expenditures, and any program changes implemented since the biennial budget affecting fund revenues and expenditures [s.
+45.03(13)(p)]. - 124.
+Report notifying the Committee of any transfer of unencumbered balance in appropriations for the state veterans homes to the veterans trust fund or the veterans mortgage loan repayment fund [s.
+45.57].